How To Delete All Messages in Discord

 Installing the MEE6 bot is relatively simple.
 Log into your Discord server and follow these steps:

 - Navigate to the MEE6 website.

-- Select the channel you want to clone.
+- Right-click on the channel you want to clone.
+Select Clone Channel.

 - Rename the cloned channel if you wish.

-- Open the new cloned version and add any bots you require.
+- Delete the old version.
+Open the new cloned version and add any bots you require.

 Cloning a channel will also add users from the old one, and it will recreate everyone’s permissions.
 This process makes it much easier than creating a new channel from scratch.
 Now, all the messages in the old channel are gone, and your new channel has the same settings.

 Recovering Deleted Messages